What is Gaslighting: How To Spot The Signs And Shut It Down

 For instance, you feel weak and passive.
 However, you once felt more robust and more assertive.

-You are worried that you are sensitive:
+You are worried that you are too sensitive

 Feel like there is imminent doom